 Where you'll deliver to

 Often, non-standard, remote or overseas locations are more expensive to deliver to and can cause problems.
-Delivery to a PO Box for example is not good if your products are bulky or perishable.
+For example, delivery to a PO Box isn’t good if your products are bulky or perishable.
 Access to some remote location (e.g. remote cattle stations) can be difficult.
 For international customers, customs might be an issue.

-If you have delivery location limits, explain what they are and why you have them in the FAQs.
+If you have delivery location limits, explain what they are and why you have them.

 Maximum order quantity